kiwix/kiwix-js-pwa/README.md

 # Kiwix JS for Windows

-*There is a browser-based deployment and **installable Progressive Web App (PWA)** version of this app [here](https://pwa.kiwix.org/), but you will need a ZIM file for testing.* A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code may change rapidly, and it is not recommended to install this as a PWA.
+*There is a browser-based deployment and **(installable Progressive Web App (PWA))[https://pwa.kiwix.org/]** version of this app at https://pwa.kiwix.org/, but you will need a ZIM file for testing.* A [development deployment](https://kiwix.github.io/kiwix-js-windows/) is also available, but code may be buggy and change rapidly, and it is not recommended to install this as a PWA.

 This repository is for development of the Kiwix JS app for Windows 10 Universal Windows Platform, PWA, Electron and NWJS.
 Latest development code is usually on the [master-dev](https://github.com/kiwix/kiwix-js-windows/tree/master-dev/) branch.